-Carlsbad Caverns NP: at present, there are 117 known caves in the park, though it is likely that more will be discovered.
+Carlsbad Caverns National Park: at present, there are 117 known caves in the park, though it is likely that more will be discovered.
 The Big Room in Carlsbad Caverns (which is only one of the caves), is 8.2 acres big - making it the largest accessible cave chamber in North America.

-White Sands NP: the park is surrounded by the White Sands Missile Range and due to this, sometimes it closes for short periods when the missile range is in use by the military.
+White Sands National Park: the park is surrounded by the White Sands Missile Range and due to this, sometimes it closes for short periods when the missile range is in use by the military.
 Also, the sand dunes the park is famous for are actually composed of gypsum crystals and it is the largest area of its kind on the planet.